 To be responsive and eligible for funding, each applicant must explain how their proposed research addresses one or more of our priority issues.
+CBCRP is especially interested in projects that address questions that specifically impact Californians and/or leverage resources that are unique to California.
 The descriptions below are intended to cover broad breast cancer research topics and the examples provided are not all inclusive.